andrewgrablewski/coffee-chat/README.md

-## Simple chat app built as part of Mashrur Hossain's complete Rails Developer course on Udemy
+## Simple chat app built as part of Mashrur Hossain's Complete Rails Developer course on Udemy
 ### Some functionality created by Sophie Benedetto in her action-cable-example from the Heroku Blog

 Built with